top of page

-The computing cloud environment has been undergoing tremendous growth since the 1990's.
-The absence of a large hardware infrastructure makes Cloud Computing very enticing since it eliminates the cost and space of having the hardware.
-Businesses are getting to use those resources for other important business needs.
+The computing cloud environment has been undergoing tremendous growth since the 1990s.
+The absence of an extensive hardware infrastructure makes Cloud Computing very enticing, as it eliminates the cost and space required for hardware.
+Businesses can now utilize those resources for other essential business needs.

-According to reports, the worldwide cloud computing industry is expected to develop at a 15% compound annual growth rate (CAGR) to reach 1,266.4 billion by 2028.
+According to reports, the global cloud computing industry is expected to grow at a 15% compound annual growth rate (CAGR) to reach $1,266.4 billion by 2028.
 Additionally, global expenditures on cloud computing infrastructure are projected to exceed $1 trillion by 2024.

-The cloud computing environment is getting heated up in Malaysia, and Google LLC and Microsoft have announced a $ 2 billion investment in cloud infrastructure and AI innovation.
-This development will bring up 200,000 - 500,000 job opportunities in Malaysia.
-Oracle has also announced its plan to invest more than $ 6.5 Billion to open a public cloud region in Malaysia.
-This is to meet the country's rapidly increasing demand for artificial intelligence (AI) and cloud services.
+The cloud computing environment in Malaysia is heating up, and Google LLC and Microsoft have announced a $2.2 billion investment in cloud infrastructure and AI innovation.
+This development is expected to create 200,000 to 500,000 job opportunities in Malaysia.
+Oracle has also announced its plan to invest more than $6.5 billion to open a public cloud region in Malaysia.
+This initiative aims to meet the country's rapidly growing demand for artificial intelligence (AI) and cloud services.

-Cloud computing is also helping to reduce greenhouse gas emissions as IT hardware contributes to 1.8% - 3.8% of global greenhouse emissions.
+Cloud computing is also helping to reduce greenhouse gas emissions, as IT hardware contributes to 1.8% - 3.8% of global greenhouse gas emissions.

 This shows that there is no stopping the growth of cloud computing, and we're going to look at the cloud computing trends for 2025.